multiversx/mx-docs/docs/developers/developer-reference/elrond-wasm-contract-calls.md

 path = "relative-path-to-contract-crate"
 ```

-If you want to use endpoints contained in an external module (i.e. in a different crate than the main contract) that the callee contract imports, you'll also have to add said module to the dependencies, the same way you added the main contract.
+If you want to use endpoints contained in an external module (i.e. in a different crate than the main contract) that the callee contract imports, you'll also have to add the module to the dependencies, the same way you added the main contract.

 Additionally, in your caller code, you have to add the following import:
 ```rust